jdavid05/Arrange_FeatureClasses/README.md

 	8) The program has finished!

-Current Version 0.2 (Sept 7, 2016):
+Current Version 0.3 (Sept 12, 2016):

-	Added the ability to append data when a new feature class is created.

-	Added excel functionality to make it easier\faster to rearrange fields.
+	Added error checking to most of the user inputs.
+		Checks if the path to the file gdb exists and is a .gdb path.
+		Checks if the number of fields to add is an integer.
+		Checks if the feature class in the file gdb is in the list of feature classes.

 Previous versions: